Film, TV, Radio & Media Production BA

 Liverpool Hope has enjoyed a very strong tradition in Film Theory and Production; this new programme – which will have a convergent use of creative media production at its heart – will build upon this excellence.

-Areas that you will study will include areas such as: Film, TV, Radio and Media Production (podcasts etc.) - underpinned by innovative approaches to analytical and theoretical enquiry.
+Creative media production in the areas of Film, TV, Radio and Media Production will be underpinned by innovative approaches to analytical and theoretical enquiry.

 Study activities might include areas such as the devising of an original film, television series or radio drama – including the pitching, scripting and budgeting stages on to the delivery of the pilot or taster episode, through to the creation of promotional blogs and podcasts.
 We believe that such a diverse approach to learning is the best way to prepare students to pursue a wide variety of careers in the creative industries, by giving them a well-rounded learning experience underpinned by both creative and critical practice.

-Assessment will be by way of creative projects, presentations and contextual essays.
+Assessment will be by way of creative projects, presentations and contextual essays and written exams.
 These will grow in complexity as the course progresses.

 This course will allow you to develop your: